Bookings are closed

-Brought to you by the Devon and Cornwall ACAMH Branch this event we will focus on how the outdoors can be beneficial for young people’s mental health, hearing from a selection of speakers about how and why outdoor activities can help keep young people healthy and happy.
+Brought to you by the Devon and Cornwall ACAMH Branch this event will focus on how the outdoors can be beneficial for young people’s mental health, hearing from a selection of speakers about how and why outdoor activities can help keep young people healthy and happy.
 Speakers will tell us about their work on adventurous play, surfing and nature-based education.

 - Understand the evidence as to why outdoor activities can benefit young people’s mental health

 - Think creatively about how your local resources could be capitalised on to boost mental health

 - Develop knowledge on different ways of working with outdoor space to support children and young people

 - Network and share ideas for outdoor resources across Devon and Cornwall

 Professor Helen Dodd, School of Psychology and Clinical Language Sciences, University of Reading

 Adventurous play as a route to decreasing children’s anxiety risk

 In this talk I will present evidence regarding factors that are associated with children’s risk for anxiety disorders and then outline how I believe that adventurous play could be used to target a number of these risk factors.
 The talk will also discuss how play might be beneficial as a route to recovery for children following Covid-19.

 Vicki Wren, Nature based education practitioner and PhD student